magento/merchdocs/src/reports/advanced-reporting.md

 1. Look for the message that indicates the integration “Magento Analytics user” is reauthorized.

 1. Wait overnight, or until after the time of your next scheduled update.

+### Verify Single Base Currency

+Advanced Reporting can be used only with Magento installations that have used only a single [base currency]({% link stores/currency-configuration.md %}), and that have a history of orders processed with the same base currency.
+Advanced Reporting will not work if you change the base currency and as a result, have orders processed with different base currencies.

 ## Dashboard Reports